xonixx/xonixx.github.io/awk.md

 Personally, I've found AWK to be a surprisingly good replacement for larger than average shell scripts.
 Why?

 1. Portability (AWK - [part of the POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html)).
-Probably, Python in this sense will be [the most expressive opposite] (https://xkcd.com/1987/).
+Probably, Python in this sense will be [the most expressive opposite](https://xkcd.com/1987/).
 And there will also be a lot of shells themselves.
 Either the more functional, but less versatile bash/zsh, or the standard, but less rich in POSIX features, sh, or the cool, but non-standard fish.
 2. Very clean C-like syntax
 3. Powerful associative arrays
 4. Powerful String Functions
 5. Easy interoperability with the shell.
 While the AWK core is very small, the full power of the standard *nix utilities is at your disposal.
 6. The language is very minimalistic and non-redundant, not changing since probably the year 1985.
-Therefore, even after reading the [canonical book] (https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf ), mentioned above, you can be sure that you know the whole language.
+Therefore, even after reading the [canonical book](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf ), mentioned above, you can be sure that you know the whole language.
 It is unlikely that anyone would dare to say such a thing even about POSIX sh.

-The [blog post] (https://blog.jpalardy.com/posts/why-learn-awk/) conveys the same idea - in other words, and much more talented, but the meaning is the same.
+The [blog post](https://blog.jpalardy.com/posts/why-learn-awk/) conveys the same idea - in other words, and much more talented, but the meaning is the same.

 ### Links